enjoy-digital/litex/doc/fhdl.rst

 *********
 A "fragment" is a unit of logic, which is composed of:

-* a list of combinatorial statements.
+* A list of combinatorial statements.
-* a list of synchronous statements.
+* A list of synchronous statements.
-* a list of instances.
+* A list of instances.
-* a list of memories.
+* A list of memories.
-* a list of simulation functions (see :ref:`simulating`).
+* A list of simulation functions (see :ref:`simulating`).

 Fragments can reference arbitrary signals, including signals that are referenced in other fragments.
 Fragments can be combined using the "+" operator, which returns a new fragment containing the concatenation of each pair of lists.